Seán Lester: Diplomatic career

 In 1923, he joined the Irish Free State's Department of External Affairs.
 He was sent to Geneva in 1929 to replace Michael MacWhite as the Irish Free State's Permanent Delegate to the League of Nations.
 In 1930, he succeeded in organising the Irish Free State's election to the Council (or executive body) of the League of Nations for a three year term.
-In 1930, he succeeded in organising the Irish Free State's election to the Council (or executive body) of the League of Nations for a three year term.
 Lester often represented the Irish Free State at Council meetings and stood in for the Irish Minister for External Affairs.
 He became increasingly involved in the work of the League, particularly in its attempts to bring a resolution to two wars in South America.
 His work brought him to the attention of the League Secretariat and began his transformation from national to international civil servant.

 When Peru and Colombia had a dispute over a town in the headwaters of the Amazon, Lester presided over the committee that found an equitable solution; he also presided over the less-successful committee when Bolivia and Paraguay went to war over the Gran Chaco.

 In 1933, Lester was seconded to the League's Secretariat and sent to Danzig (now Gdańsk, Poland), as the League of Nations' High Commissioner from 1934 to 1937.
 The Free City of Danzig was the scene of an emerging international crisis between Nazi Germany and the international community over the issue of the Polish Corridor and the Free City's relationship with the Third Reich.
 High Commissioner Lester repeatedly protested to the German government over its persecution and discrimination of Jews and warned the League of the looming disaster for Europe.
 He was boycotted by the representatives of the German Reich and the representatives of the Nazi Party in Danzig.

 In August 2010, a room in the Gdańsk City Hall, the building that had been Lester's headquarters during his stay, was renamed by Mayor Paweł Adamowicz as the Seán Lester Room.

 League of Nations

 Lester returned to Geneva in 1937 to become Deputy Secretary General of the League of Nations.
 In 1940, he became Secretary General of the body (he became the League's leader a year after the outbreak of the Second World War which showed that the League had failed in its primary purpose).
-The League had only 100 employees, including guards and janitors, out of the original 700.
+The League had only 100 employees, including guards and cleaners, out of the original 700.

 Secretary-General Lester remained in Geneva throughout the war and kept the League's technical and humanitarian programmes in limited operation for the duration of the war.
 In 1946, he oversaw the League's closure and turned over the League's assets and functions to the newly-established United Nations (UN).